adityakp15/adityakp15/README.md

 </p>

 ## About me :
 Hi there !
-I am Aditya Krishna P and I'm a final year student pursuing Computer Science at SSN College of Engineering.
-I am currently into Web and App Development as well as Blockchain and I've worked on a few interesting projects using Python.
+I am Aditya Krishna P and I'm a Master's student pursuing Computer Science at the University of Illinois, Urbana-Champaign.
+I am currently into Web and App Development as well as Machine Learning.
 <br>
 <br>
 ![Views](https://komarev.com/ghpvc/?username=adityakp15&color=blue&label=Profile+Views)